Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Format coordinates/README.md

 ## How it works

 1. Get or create a map point `AGSPoint` with a spatial reference.
-2. To get the formatted string, use one of the static methods below on `AGSCoordinateFormatter`.
+2. To get the formatted string, use one of the static methods below.
+* `class AGSCoordinateFormatter.latitudeLongitudeString(from:format:decimalPlaces:)`
+* `class AGSCoordinateFormatter.utmString(from:conversionMode:addSpaces:)`
+* `class AGSCoordinateFormatter.usngString(from:precision:addSpaces:)`
+3. To get an `AGSPoint` from a formatted string, use one of the static methods below.
 * `class AGSCoordinateFormatter.point(fromLatitudeLongitudeString:spatialReference:)`
 * `class AGSCoordinateFormatter.point(fromUTMString:spatialReference:conversionMode:)`
 * `class AGSCoordinateFormatter.point(fromUSNGString:spatialReference:)`
-3. To go from a formatted string to an `AGSPoint`, use one of the "from" static methods below.
-* `class AGSCoordinateFormatter.latitudeLongitudeString(from:format:decimalPlaces:)`
-* `class AGSCoordinateFormatter.utmString(from:conversionMode:addSpaces:)`
-* `class AGSCoordinateFormatter.usngString(from:precision:addSpaces:)`

 ## Relevant API